Hiring Accessibility Consultants, Staff & User Testers

 Employers in the market for accessible technologies should always recruit a diverse panel of users with disabilities to help guide purchasing decisions.
 Making user testing a standard part of technology procurement will improve accessible technology in the workplace, help workers be more productive, and likely save employers money and time in the long run.

-“Recruiting internal staff to test a user interface should be a last resort” – Nielson Normal Group
+“Recruiting internal staff to test a user interface should be a last resort” – Nielsen Norman Group

 Hiring paid user testers is a best practice.
 If you’re not sure where to start, an accessibility consultant can connect you with an organization that specializes in helping clients to recruit users with disabilities and conduct evaluations.